Open Enrollment in GED® and ESOL Programs – Sign Up Now!

 Mandatory Practical Nursing Information Sessions

-- March 22nd at 5:00 pm
+February 2nd at 5:00 pm

-- March 28th at 5:00 pm
+March 14th at 5:00 pm

-Please contact the College at 726-2430 ext.
-4326 for specific information about the Exam.
+Please contact the College at 726-2430 for additional information about the Exam after the information session.

 A student must pass all required courses in the program with a 78% or better average per course, must be present for at least ninety-five percent (95%) of the 1350 scheduled class hours with no more than 25 hours of absenteeism in the clinical portion of the program, and satisfy all financial obligations before he or she is eligible to receive a certificate of completion for the program.